Last Updated May 21st, 2023 at 11:54 pm by Lisa

 Besides green, you will find light yellow and purple hues in the market, just know that purple beans lose their color when cooked.

+So it is best to allow them to marinate in the fridge for 2 weeks and use them within a month.
 The vinegar combined with the cool fridge temperature aids in preserving them, but the lack of heat and true canning means they won’t keep for long periods of time.

 More Pickle Recipes